Proud of our Outstanding community

 We’re open for the 10,000 patients we see each and every day across our different services in Norfolk.
 That’s what makes us Outstanding.

-Working for a NHS community trust is very different to working in an acute setting, but it is just as rewarding.
-We have jobs across a number of disciplines and offer services from locations across the county.
+Working for a NHS community trust is very different to working in an acute setting, but it’s just as rewarding.

-- You will play a key role in delivering more personalised care, closer to home.
+- Working for us means you’ll play a key role in delivering more personalised care, closer to home.
 This element of the NHS is one of the most popular with patients and is vital in supporting patients’ recovery from illness and leading efforts on preventative and wellness services.

 - Community health and care is the foundation of NHS services.
 90% of contacts between health professionals and patients occur in the community or in patient’s homes.